-a. conduct an open meeting with the faculty to elicit salary and fringe benefit concerns;
+- a. conduct an open meeting with the faculty to elicit salary and fringe benefit concerns; - b. negotiate with the appropriate administrative officers and committees regarding faculty compensation; - c. appoint representatives to serve on the Joint Benefits Committee; - d. review the fringe benefit package annually and recommend changes in fringe benefits to the Joint Faculty Assembly and the appropriate administrative officers and committees; - e. make recommendations for faculty compensation annually to the Academic Planning and Budget Committee, to the Joint Faculty Assembly, and to the administration; - f. recommend a method for distribution of the compensation package to the Joint Faculty Assembly each year; - g. make recommendations to the Provost for Academic Affairs on individual equity adjustments annually;

-- b. negotiate with the appropriate administrative officers and committees regarding faculty compensation; - c. appoint representatives to serve on the Joint Benefits Committee; - d. review the fringe benefit package annually and recommend changes in fringe benefits to the Joint Faculty Assembly and the appropriate administrative officers and committees; - e. make recommendations for faculty compensation annually to the Academic Planning and Budget Committee, to the Faulty Senate, the Joint Faculty Assembly, and to the administration; - f. recommend a method for distribution of the compensation package to the Faculty Senate each year; - g. make recommendations to the provost on individual equity adjustments annually; - h. review policies governing medical leaves and advise the provost on such policies; - i. review and recommend policies regarding early or partial retirement programs, in consultation with the Faculty Development and Research Committee; - j. communicate with the appropriate faculty committees as deemed necessary; and - k. initiate whatever action is necessary to fulfill its duties and responsibilities.
+- h. review policies governing medical leaves and advise the Provost for Academic Affairs on such policies; - i. review and recommend policies regarding early or partial retirement programs, in consultation with the Faculty Development and Research Committee; - j. communicate with the appropriate faculty committees as deemed necessary; and - k. initiate whatever action is necessary to fulfill its duties and responsibilities.

-5.3.11 Graduate Theological Studies Committee
+5.3.10 Graduate Theological Studies Committee

-The Graduate Theological Studies Committee, in collaboration with the faculty of the School of Theology, reports to the Dean of the School of Theology, who receives from them recommendations on academic matters for the School of Theology and, in turn, reports to the provost.
+The Graduate Theological Studies Committee, in collaboration with the faculty of the School of Theology, reports to the Dean of the School of Theology, who receives from them recommendations on academic matters for the School of Theology and, in turn, reports to the Provost for Academic Affairs.